Photo by Max Bjorklund

 Photo by Pao Minneapolis

-Dock 6 Pottery in St. Anthony provides options for one-day classes, such as the Clay Date, Wine Night, Hand Building, and Mommy & Me.
-The Clay Date and Wine Night courses both have guests throwing clay on the wheel for two hours, and participants can take home up to three pieces.
-Guests of the Wine Night class must be at least 21 years old, and both sessions are $60 per person.
-Weekly classes include the three-week course tailored to beginners ($200 per person), and the six-week course to help participants go from beginner to intermediate skill levels ($350 per person).
+Dock 6 Pottery in St. Anthony provides options for one-day classes, such as the Clay Date, Wine Night, Hand Building, and Queer Wine Night.
+The Clay Date and wine night courses include two hours of wheel throwing, and participants can take home up to three pieces.
+Guests of the wine night classes must be at least 21 years old, and all one-day sessions are $75 per person.
+Available weekly classes include a four-week course tailored to beginners ($275 per person), and a six-week course for more intermediate skill levels ($385 per person).

 Other local studios in the Twin Cities to consider for classes include The Workshop Minneapolis, The Clay Pit, Forma Clay, Midway Clay, and Northern Clay Center.